Conductor Deployment Patterns

 Port Forwarding

-When deploying a conductor behind a firewall, open 930/TCP (used for NETCONF) and 4505-4506/TCP (used for salt) to allow a conductor to communicate to managed routers.
+When deploying a conductor behind a firewall, open 930/TCP and 4505-4506/TCP (used for salt) to allow a conductor to communicate to managed routers.
 Open 443/TCP for the web UI, and 22/TCP for remote SSH.

-Oftentimes a conductor is hosted within a data center that has a 128T head end router at its edge.
+At times a conductor must be hosted within a data center that has a SSR head end router at its edge.
+This is generally not best practice as it can greatly increase the complexity of the deployment.
+It is strongly advised to validate this design in a lab environment before attempting to configure this in a deployment.
 In these topologies, the design is a hybrid of the previous two (conductor behind NAT, split horizon conductor).
-From the remote routers' perspective (i.e., the branch locations not resident at this data center and other data center routers), the conductor is only reachable through the head end 128T router.
-That same 128T head end router will typically communicate with conductor using a private address.
+From the remote routers' perspective (i.e., the branch locations not resident at this data center and other data center routers), the conductor is only reachable through the head end SSR router.
+That same SSR head end router will typically communicate with conductor using a private address.

-- The head end fronting the conductor must perform NAT/NAPT to forward 4505/TCP, 4506/TCP, and 930/TCP to the conductor on the data center LAN.
+- The head end fronting the conductor must perform NAT/NAPT to forward 4505-4506/TCP (used for salt), and 930/TCP to the conductor on the data center LAN.
 The authority-wide

 conductor-address